apache/sedona/docs/api/sql/Optimizer.md

 ## Distance join

-Introduction: Find geometries from A and geometries from B such that the internal Euclidean distance of each geometry pair is less or equal than a certain distance
+Introduction: Find geometries from A and geometries from B such that the distance of each geometry pair is less or equal than a certain distance.
+It supports the planar Euclidean distance calculator `ST_Distance` and the meter-based geodesic distance calculator `ST_DistanceSpheroid`.

-Spark SQL Example:
+Spark SQL Example for planar Euclidean distance:

 *Only consider ==fully within a certain distance==*
 ```sql